-Norwich City v Millwall
+Sargent scores twice as Norwich beat Millwall

 Post update

 Attempt missed.
-Kenny McLean (Norwich City) header from the centre of the box is close, but misses the top left corner.
-Assisted by Danel Sinani with a cross following a corner.
+Benik Afobe (Millwall) right footed shot from the centre of the box is high and wide to the right.
+Assisted by George Saville.